InfiniBrains/Awesome-GameDev-Resources/artificialintelligence/assignments/README.md

 ## Code assignments

-!!! inline end warning "Educational Students"
+!!! inline end warning

-    If you are a enrolled in a class that uses this material, SHOULD use the internal git server to be [FERPA](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html) compliant.
-If you want to use part of this assignments to build a portfolio I recommend you to use github and make it public.
+    If you are a enrolled in a class that uses this material, you SHOULD use the institutional and internal git server to be [FERPA](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html) compliant.
+If you want to use part of this assignments to build your portfolio I recommend you to use github and make the interactive assignment public.
 If you are just worried about privacy concerns, you can use a private repo on github.

 1. Create an account on github.com or any `git` hosting on your preference;
 2. Fork repos or duplicate the target repo on your account;